-Here we look at babbling, gesturing and baby language development from 6 to 12 months.
-At this stage, babies are developing quickly and will gesture and recognise key words.
+Here we look at babbling, gesturing and baby language development from six to 12 months.
+At this stage, babies are developing quickly - here's how...

 The more babies experience conversation and language, the more effective and confident they become in their own communication.
 Understanding your child’s language development can be really helpful in learning how to respond to their needs supportively.